A Uniquely Positive and Challenging Island Community

 The boys are challenged to help create a positive, supportive, and sustainable community both within their cabin groups and in the greater Island community as a whole.
 The goal of each staff member is to focus on the needs of the boys, promoting each boy's growth by role-modeling positive behavior, calling public attention to each boy's successes, and quietly supporting each boy through his more challenging moments.

-A sincere interest in living and working within a community.
+Live and work as part of a COMMUNITY.
 Our team understands that each individual at Mayhew is only one part of a larger community; they always consider how their decisions will impact those around them; they’re not afraid to ask for help from others, and they’re skilled at recognizing when others may need help from them.

-Patience.
+Always be patient.
 Each boy is likely to act out or make a bad decision at some point during the summer.
-However, our team keeps in focus that Mayhew is focused on the long-term and that success is defined by growth rather than perfection.
+However, our team knows that Mayhew is focused on the long-term and that success is defined by growth rather than perfection.
 We need to be consistently patient—whether a boy is acting out on the first day of the summer or the last.

-A tremendous work ethic.
-Mayhew staff are drawn to challenges and eager to get one's hands dirty.
-Seeking out opportunities to pitch in and even when completely exhausted, quick to their feet and ready for action when a job needs doing.
+Demonstrate a tremendous work ethic.
+Mayhew staff are drawn to challenges and eager to get their hands dirty.
+Seeking out opportunities to pitch in even when completely exhausted, quick to their feet and ready for action when a job needs doing.
 Exceptional staff members believe that “work can be fun!”

-Self-Awareness & Self-control.
+Be self-aware & demonstrate self-control.
 Mayhew staff strive to understand themselves; they’re always in full control and have the ability to tailor their demeanor easily to suit the situation at hand.
-For example, they can be boisterous, energetic & fun when appropriate but then quickly transition to being quiet, calm & serious if necessary, like having a conversation with a boy about his behavior.
+For example, they can be boisterous, energetic & fun when appropriate but then quickly transition to being quiet, calm & serious, if necessary, like having a conversation with a boy about his behavior.

-- Self-Reflection.
+- Be self-reflective.
 Mayhew staff are encouraged to analyze actions, words, and decisions in an effort to improve not only as counselors but also as people.
 We believe that mistakes only count as failures when nothing is learned and applied to the next opportunity.

 Room and Board

-Counselors get one day off each week and alternate cabin-duty in the boys’ cabins every other night.
+Counselors get one day off each week (as well as breaks after training and camp sessions) and alternate cabin-duty in the boys’ cabins every other night.

-Beyond the terrific experience of working and living on a beautiful island and a chance to work with some very deserving and appreciative young men, Mayhew offers new summer staff a salary of $3500 with the chance to earn an additional end-of-the-season bonus of $450 for a job well-done.
+Beyond the terrific experience of working and living on a beautiful island and a chance to work with some very deserving and appreciative young men, Mayhew offers new summer staff a salary of $5000 with the chance to earn an additional end-of-the-season bonus of $1000 for a job well done.
 Mayhew also offers great staff camaraderie and a shared sense of purpose that is second to none.
-Lastly, Mayhew staff members inevitably gain invaluable practical skills in working with children and leadership, skills that quite naturally translate into other areas.
+Lastly, Mayhew staff members inevitably gain invaluable practical skills in working with children and leadership skills that quite naturally translate into other areas.

 Getting Here and Getting Around